 The cuisine at Trout Point Lodge is also out of this world: local food prepared with European expertise worthy of Michelin stars.

-#6 – Go Whale Watching on the Bay of Fundy, or off the Coast of Cape Breton
+Witness these majestic creatures on the Bay of Fundy or off the coast of Cape Breton

 Whale watching is one of the most popular things to do in Nova Scotia.
 Between May and October, up to 12 species of whales make their way up the Atlantic coast to the rich feeding grounds off the coast of Nova Scotia.